 Three shared hosting plans are offered, each offering unlimited storage and bandwidth:

-While you may think their Launch Plan is sufficient, we highly recommend going with the Power Plan.
+While you may think their Lite Plan is sufficient, we recommend going with the Power Plan.
 Why?
 It includes 50 databases.
 This allows you to have a staging site, subdomain website, and more without having to worry about exceeding your database limit.
-Plus, it’s really not that much more per month.

-InMotion recently launched WordPress optimized hosting plans which use NGINX (instead of Apache) and server caching.
+InMotion launched WordPress optimized hosting plans a few years ago.
+They use NGINX (instead of Apache) with built-in server caching.
 These plans can be faster than their shared hosting plans… but not always.
-If your website doesn’t get heavy traffic, it’s okay to go with their Power Plan, which is our recommend shared hosting option.
+If your website doesn’t get heavy traffic, it’s okay to go with their shared hosting.

 If you’re in the market for a VPS, we highly recommend InMotion.
 Why?
 Well, remember what we discussed earlier.
 They offer unlocked CPU cores and you’ll get support from their team of hosting experts.